 SEE WHAT I AM CURRENTLY WORKING ON

 When I start a painting I always ask myself what I would hang on my wall, true aesthetic preference is what appeals to me the most.Visuals are a powerful thing.
 I have been asked what inspires me and my answer is “everything!”
-From the wine I order to the cheese I pick, to the lighting in my favorite restaurant to the pattern on a paper napkin.
-I keep my eyes open, to colour, to smell to the touch and it all comes up when I start a collection.
+From the wine, I order the cheese I pick, to the lighting in my favorite restaurant to the pattern on a paper napkin.
+I keep my eyes open, to color, to smell to the touch and it all comes up when I start a collection.

 Latest from the Blog

 I love painting women, they are a complex, multitalented species.
 The many facets of a woman are something to behold and celebrate.
 She takes on many roles in a single life that it would take me many collections to celebrate her life.
 The nude woman has been symbolic...

 My work which to most are ‘mysteries in color’ is to bring out the feelings and thoughts that cannot be described with works.
 This style allowed me to loosen up.
 I no longer worry about definite lines Allows me the freedom to let the colors lead me - just like life...